-In the third category, shown in the results table below, we examined support cost and coverage.
+In the third category, we examined support cost and coverage which is shown in Fig. 11.
 The area with the highest overall level of dissatisfaction (55%) was the annual cost of support.
 Customers in the R12.2 Group showed higher levels of overall cost satisfaction (48%) than those of the R12.1 group (42%), suggesting that those customers on the latest release with Continuous Innovation support felt the value was higher.
-(Fig. 11)

-There was no correlation between cost satisfaction levels with the number of users (an estimate of company size) or whether the company had users in multiple countries vs. a single location.
-When sorted by job title, those with managerial titles (manager to VP level) and decision-making authority were twice as likely to be very dissatisfied with cost than non-managerial respondents.
+There was no correlation between cost satisfaction levels with the number of users (an estimate of company size) or whether the company had users in multiple countries versus a single location.
+When sorted by job title, those with managerial titles and decision-making authority (manager to VP level), were twice as likely to be very dissatisfied with cost than non-managerial respondents.